rileytinianov/rileytinianov.github.io/_projects/Capstone Project/index.md

 ---

 ## Overview
 For my year-long senior Capstone project, I led a team of 4 engineers in designing and manufacturing a safe and accessible device to be used in therapy sessions for children with Cerebral Palsy.
 The device was able to seat children aged 2-7 and respond to button presses or joystick inputs to move.
-The device could also be operated by the physical therapist to ensure user safety and tune parameters.
+The device could also be operated by the physical therapist to ensure user safety and adjust parameters.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/CapstoneWithShell.jpg" height="300" alt="Hub1">